 Colonia has some great eateries offering traditional Uruguayan dishes.
 As you walk the streets, you’ll see many restaurants advertising parrilla, a large grill of meats and veggies, and chivitos, which are tasty sandwiches.
 Places like Carrito los Farolitos and Mi Carrito offer quick grab-and-go options to give you a taste of Uruguayan cuisine.

 For beers, burgers, and other bar eats, try Bocadesanto or Choperia Mastra.
-Dos 22 and NAPO have great Italian dishes like homemade pastas and pizzas.
+Dos 22 and NAPO have great Italian dishes, like homemade pastas and pizzas.
 It’s pretty easy to walk around the city to find something you’re craving, whether it be desserts, certain types of cuisine, or you’re looking for vegan or vegetarian options.

-If you’re looking for a very nice meal out, check out La Florida for great seafood, meats, and wines or Comarca, which is a little ways outside of town but offers a wide selection of wines, meat and pasta dishes, and dishes made with their homegrown produce on their lovely grounds.
+If you’re looking for a nice meal out, check out La Florida for great seafood, meats, and wines, or Comarca, which is a little ways outside of town but offers a wide selection of wines, meat and pasta dishes, and dishes made with their homegrown produce on their lovely grounds.

 There are a few tiendas and grocery stores, like Super USA, in Colonia that sell packaged food items, wine and liquor, basic toiletries, fruit and deli meats, which offer an easy and quick way to grab meal ingredients for cooking at your accommodation, packed meals, or other items.

 Tours in Colonia del Sacramento are a great option if you want a deeper dive into the culture and history of the city.
 There are wine tours, city walking tours, hop-on/hop-off bus tours, tours of the countryside, food-tasting tours, and more.
 If you are staying in Colonia for a few days, there are also day tours to Montevideo and other nearby parts of Uruguay.
+Tours can be booked in town or found on sites like Viator and Get Your Guide.

 Another popular option is to take a tour to Colonia del Sacramento for a day.
 People visiting Buenos Aires or Montevideo often make just a quick stop in Colonia, and a tour is an effective way to ensure you see the highlights of the city while there.
 If you want to make your own itinerary or don’t want to pay extra for a tour, you can easily make the day trip from Montevideo or Buenos Aires on your own.